jatin837/tomato_health_check_with_computer_vision/README.md

-# Potato Blight Classification
+# 📌 Introduction

-This is an end-to-end deep learning project to classify blight status on potato plant.
+This is an end-to-end deep learning project to classify blight status on tomato plant.